NewPath-Consulting/wap-addon-wa-iframe/README.md

 OR

 0. Clone or download this repository directly in your WordPress site's `wp-content/plugins` folder.
-1. Browse to the "Plugins" page on your site, look for "Wild Apricot iFrame Add-on for WAWP", and activate the plugin.
+1. Browse to the "Plugins" page on your site, look for "WAP Wild Apricot iFrame Add-on", and activate the plugin.

 You must also obtain a [free license to enable use](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress#licensing-wawp).
 See the [NewPath website](https://newpathconsulting.com/wawp) to register for a free license.